ZhgChg.Li

 • appStoreConnectP8PrivateKeyFilePath :

-Enter ./config/AuthKey_XXXXXXXXXX.p8 (Step 2.
-The saved AuthKey_XXXXXXXXXX.p8 file name from App Store Connect)
+Enter ./config/AuthKey_XXXXXXXXXX.p8 (The filename of the AuthKey_XXXXXXXXXX.p8 file saved from Step 2.
+App Store Connect)

 • appStoreConnectP8PrivateKeyID : Step 2.
-The Private Key ID noted from App Store Connect
+The Private Key ID recorded from App Store Connect

 • appStoreConnectIssueID : Step 2.
 The Issuer ID recorded from App Store Connect

 • appID : Step 2.
-The target App’s App ID recorded from App Store Connect for data retrieval
+The target App’s App ID recorded from App Store Connect for fetching data

 • slackBotToken : Enter the Slack App Bot User OAuth Token noted in Step 1.

-• slackBotTargetChannel : Enter the Channel ID noted in Step 1 for the destination channel
+• slackBotTargetChannel : Enter the Channel ID recorded in Step 1 as the target channel for sending messages

 1. After editing, click “Commit changes…” at the top right corner.

-2. Select “Commit directly to the main branch”
+2. Choose “Commit directly to the main branch”

 3. Click “Commit changes”